pinterweb/dotnet-solution-template/CSharp/src/BusinessApp.WebApi/README.md

 still be controlled in the proxy classes.
 For example, the `ValidationRequestDecorator` runs for every call to validate each request in the `IEnumerable`.

+## Authorization
+Requests that have an `Authorize` attribute will be checked.
+Otherwise, not authorization is performed